-At the end of your paper, list every source that you have used, including, when possible, the specific page numbers.
-(Do not simply list the full range of pages in that week’s reading assignments – list only the pages from which you actually took ideas or information.)
+At the end of your paper, list every source that you have used, including specific page numbers.
+Do not simply list the full range of pages in that week’s reading assignments – list only the pages from which you actually took ideas or information.
 If you have used material from my lectures or lecture outlines, say so, and give the dates (e.g., “Carlin, Week 4, Thursday lecture outline”).
 If your text fills two pages, your list of sources may go on p.
 3.

-You must submit a minimum of seven mini-papers.
-You are welcome to submit more than seven; if you do, your seven best paper grades will be used for your final grade.
-Your seven (or seven best) mini-papers are worth 70% of your final grade (10% each).
+You must submit a minimum of six mini-papers.
+You are welcome to submit more than six; if you do, your six best paper grades will be used for your final grade.
+Your six (or six best) mini-papers are worth 60% of your final grade (10% each).